5000K/5000blogs/docs/themes.md

 tags: [config, templates, themes]
 ---

+5000blogs recommends a specific structure for keeping templates and themes separate.
+Themes are a set of css variables that will be injected into the templates <head> block.
+They should be used by the template everywhere applicable to allow users to apply different styles to a template.

+Templates are free to use any subset of variables that apply to them (e.g. some templates might be more opiniated towards their layout, so they skip on things like the content width).
+It is recommended to at least use the theme for all coloring, since that will be what a user will care about the most.

 A theme is a `:root { }` CSS block injected into the page before any template styles.
 Templates are written against these variables, so swapping the theme block changes the look without touching the template.

 ## Applying a theme